jszmajda/therubyhangout/source/_posts/2012-09-22-our-format.markdown

 they like.

 We also have started a Google Group, [The Ruby Hangout][3].
-Forums and email lists are a familiar tool to build community.
+Forums and email lists are familiar tools to build community.

-### Afterward
+### Continuing the Conversation

 The recording of the hangout will be available on YouTube for anyone to watch.
 One of the problems we're foreseeing is that we'll be recording at 7pm Eastern time, which isn't necessarily convenient for people around the world.
 We're considering ways to continue the conversation with both our presenters and the community at large, making everyone feel welcome.
-Some ideas we're thinking about are collecting comments and forwarding them to our presenters up to 24 hours after the meetup, or simply asking our presenters to respond to comments on the meetup in our Google+ stream or Google Group.
-We could really use more ideas around this, what are your thoughts?
+Some ideas are collecting comments and forwarding them to our presenters up to 24 hours after the meetup or simply asking our presenters to respond to comments on the meetup in our Google+ stream or Google Group.
+We could use more ideas around this, what are your thoughts?

 ### The Future

 We're looking for presenters and great presentations.
-The core of our community is knowledge sharing, so if you have anything you'd like to share, please [let us know][2].
+The core of our community is sharing knowledge, so if you have anything you'd like to share, please [let us know][2].

 One idea we've had is to have short "ruby newbie" intro presentations.